Bad habits to kick : abusing triggers

 Using a trigger at all

 A lot of people think that they need a trigger.
-They allow direct access to tables instead of forcing data access through stored procedures, and then later realize that they want to control a modified date column or append rows to a DML audit table.
-Since they have ad hoc queries in their application code, it is not practical to go out and add additional code to the existing queries.
+They allow direct access to tables instead of forcing data access through stored procedures, and then later realize that they want to control a modified date column, or append rows to a DML audit table, or roll back on some condition.
+Since they have ad hoc queries in their application code, it is not always practical to go out and add additional code to existing queries.

 Not preparing for multi-row updates